Morning, Thursday, 10th October 2019

 Attendees will consider the role of broadcasters, media and marketing and the future of HFSS advertisement regulation - with the UK Nutrient Profiling Model review expected shortly that will determine which products are considered unhealthy.

-We expect discussion to draw on responses to the two recently closed consultations on advertising restrictions for HFSS products and in-store HFSS product placement and promotions.
+We expect discussion to draw on responses to the two closed consultations on advertising restrictions for HFSS products and in-store HFSS product placement and promotions.

 Delegates will also assess the practicalities involved in regulating in-store product placement and promotional offers and the wider role of retailers in promoting healthy choices - as well as what more should be done to improve the nutritional content of own brand ranges and products made in-store.